ails-lab/CrowdHeritage_Documentation/docs/README.md

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image8.jpg" width="auto">

 Comments can also be *Upvoted*, *Downvoted* or *Removed* by other users.

 ### 3. GEOTAGGING
 **Geotagging** is a special kind of tag that refers specifically to a location.
 A user can start typing the location name in the input field under the map, and then select the appropriate location from the suggested ones on the drop-down below.
-Geotags can also be validated by the supported feedback methods (upvoting or percentage rating).
+Geotags can also be *Upvoted*, *Downvoted* or *Removed* by other users.

 <img src="https://raw.githubusercontent.com/ails-lab/CrowdHeritage_Documentation/main/docs/_media/image9.jpg" width="auto">

 ### 4. COLORTAGGING

 **Colortagging** is a special kind of tag that refers to color.
 A user can select the color from a predefined color pallette.
-Colortags can also be validated by the supported validation methods (upvoting or percentage rating).
+Colortags can also be *Upvoted*, *Downvoted* or *Removed* by other users.

 <img src="_media/annotating-colortagging.png" width="auto">

 ### 5. IMAGETAGGING

-**IMAGETAGGING** is a special kind of tag that refers to tagging images.
+**IMAGETAGGING** is a special kind of tag that refers to tagging images, by making use of the campaign base annotation functionality.
 A user can see the original image along with algorithm-generated ones (e.g. by Super-Resolution models).
 The user can then click *Compare* to start the comparison.

 <img src="_media/annotating-image-tagging.png" width="auto">